Navigating Chaos: American Policy Responses to the 1993 Russian Constitutional Crisis and its Impact on NATO Expansion

 On February 9, 1990, in a meeting at the Kremlin in the presence of Soviet Minister of Foreign Affairs, Eduard Shevardnadze, Secretary of State James Baker discussed NATO in connection with proposed German Reunification with General Secretary Gorbachev.
 During this discussion Secretary Baker remarked that it was his understanding that the Soviet position regarding NATO was that “if the United States keeps its presence in Germany within the framework of NATO, not an inch of NATO’s present military jurisdiction will spread in an eastern direction.”
 General Secretary Gorbachev and Secretary Baker agreed that, if they worked within the already established framework, they could achieve a “guarantee that Germany’s unification will not lead to NATO’s military organization spreading to the east.”
 On September 12, 1990, German Reunification occurred with the execution of the Treaty on the Final Settlement with Respect to Germany in Moscow (“Reunification Treaty”).
 Ultimately, the mutual settlement proposal regarding NATO expansion one inch to the east was not included in the text of the Reunification Treaty, and in the intervening years after German Reunification, the debate about NATO expansion continued in the government of the United States.

 A few years later after Gorbachev was gone with the dissolution of the Soviet Union and during almost all of 1993, the Russian government was embroiled in a struggle between the Supreme Soviet and President Boris Yeltsin over the rightful holder of power according to the Soviet Constitution.
 The legislative branch asserted control over Yeltsin’s objection, and on October 4, 1993, Yeltsin resolved the dispute, not by an election or a vote of the people but rather, by rolling in tanks of the Russian Taman Division and shelling the Russian White House which housed the Supreme Soviet.
 After the bloodshed, Yeltsin caused the arrest of the leaders, Alexander Rutskoi and Ruslan Khasbulatov.
 Then, only two weeks later on October 18, 1993, at a meeting with cabinet members, President Clinton for the first time decided to begin pushing NATO expansion by way of the Partnership for Peace.
-In March 1999, Czech Republic, Poland, and Hungary which joined NATO.
+In March 1999, Czech Republic, Poland, and Hungary joined NATO.

 Questions Arise about How the 1993 Russian Constitutional Crisis Affected American Foreign Policy